RMCrean/bmc-git-and-github-tutorial/docs/part3.md

 ## Hands on Session - Part 3, Branches and Merging

-- **Recap: Branch** Branching lets you have different versions of a repository at one time.
+- **Branch** Branching lets you have different versions of a repository at one time.
 By default, your repository has one branch named `main` (sometimes called `master` instead) that is considered to be the definitive/central branch.
 Typically a new branch is used to work on new features or bug fixes without affecting the main codebase until you are ready to merge the changes.

-- **Recap: Merge** Merging combines changes from different branches into a single branch, typically changes are merged into the `main` branch.
+- **Merge** Merging combines changes from different branches into a single branch, typically changes are merged into the `main` branch.

 ![git branching and merging visualized](assets/git_branches_merging_not_mine.png)
 <sub><sup>Image taken from coderefinery: https://coderefinery.github.io/git-intro/branches/ </sup></sub>